 Avid motorcycle riders are aware of the inherent risks and take safety precautions seriously.
 Unfortunately, passenger cars don’t always share the roads how they should, ending with catastrophic accidents.
-If you’ve been injured while riding, contact our Louisville motorcycle accident attorneys today for an immediate consultation.
-Our attorneys will meet you in the hospital when necessary for free.
+If you’ve been injured while riding, contact our Louisville motorcycle accident attorneys today for an immediate, free consultation.
+Our team of knowledgeable injury lawyers at our law office will meet you in the hospital when necessary for free.

 Motorcyclists do not have the same protections as other drivers and are therefore at greater risk of sustaining serious and life-threatening injury.
 Broken bones, road rash, and brain injuries are all common in motorcycle collisions.
-If you’ve suffered harm or lost a loved one in a motorcycle accident in Kentucky, contact Meinhart, Smith & Manning, PLLC for a free case evaluation.
-Our Louisville motorcycle accident lawyers might be able to secure you financial compensation to help cover medical bills, future rehabilitation treatments and loss of wages.
+Our experienced injury attorneys will go against big insurance company on your behalf to reach a fair settlement to help cover medical bills, future rehabilitation treatments, loss of wages and more.
+Those who’ve lost a loved one in a motorcycle accident in Kentucky may also be entitled to compensation.
+Visit our Louisville car accident lawyer page to learn more about car crashes in Kentucky.

 One of the most common causes of motorcycle wrecks in Kentucky is distracted, negligent, and reckless motorists.
 Drivers texting and driving, drinking and driving, speeding, failing to yield the right-of-way, and otherwise not paying attention to the road put motorcyclists’ lives at risk.
 Drivers and motorcyclists should dedicate 100% of their attention to the road at all times.
 This means hands on the wheel, eyes on the road, and mind on the driving task.